crossbario/txaio-etcd/README.rst

 The HTTP/2 etcd3 native protocol allows to change a created watch on the fly.
 Maybe the gRPC HTTP gateway also allows that.

 But I couldn't get a streaming *request* working with neither Twisted Web agent nor treq.
-A streaming *response* works of course, as in fact this is how the watch feature in txetcd3 is implemented.
+A streaming *response* works of course, as in fact this is how the watch feature in txaioetcd is implemented.

-And further, the API of txetcd3 doesn't expose it either.
+And further, the API of txaioetcd doesn't expose it either.
 A watch is created, started and a Twisted Deferred (or possibly asyncio Future) is returned.
 The watch can be stopped by canceling the Deferred (Future) previously returned - but that is it.
 A watch cannot be changed after the fact.

-Regarding the public API of txetcd3, I think there will be a way that would allow adding dynamic watches that is upward compatible and hence wouldn't break any app code.
+Regarding the public API of txaioetcd, I think there will be a way that would allow adding dynamic watches that is upward compatible and hence wouldn't break any app code.
 So it also can be done later.